Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 🪶Max is hard-working, cheerful, and above all honest.

+**at length**: if you talk at length about something, you talk about it for a long time.

+🪶The young people spoke at length about their experiences.

 ## prepositional phrase

 **in exchange of**: used to express a promise or agreement to do something in return for something else.